Problem How It Works Get Started Blog Contact Deep Dive GitHub Repo

 Ship

 One binary, zero dependencies.
-Works anywhere Docker or Podman runs — macOS, Linux, GitHub Actions, or your own infrastructure.
+Works anywhere Docker or Podman runs on macOS, Linux, GitHub Actions, or your own infrastructure.
+Build steps run in parallel where possible.

 Get started in 30 seconds